karjolamit/Radar-Target-Generation-and-Detetction/README.md

 offset = 3;

-%Create a vector to store noise_level for each iteration on training cells
+% vector to store noise_level for each iteration on training cells

 noise_level = zeros(1,1);

-% design a loop such that it slides the CUT across range doppler map by giving margins at the edges for Training and Guard Cells.
+% loop that slides the CUT across range doppler map by giving margins at the edges for Training and Guard Cells.
-% For every iteration sum the signal level within all the training cells.
-To sum convert the value from logarithmic to linear using
-% db2pow function.
-Average the summed values for all of the training cells used.
-% After averaging convert it back to logarithimic using pow2db.Further add the offset to it to determine the threshold.
-Next, compare
-% the signal under CUT with this threshold.
-If the CUT level > threshold assign it a value of 1, else equate it to 0.

-   % Use RDM[x,y] as the matrix from the output of 2D FFT for implementing
+   % Use of RDM[x,y] as the matrix from the output of 2D FFT for implementing CFAR
-   % CFAR

    RDM = RDM/max(max(RDM));
    [row,col] = size(RDM);